NatronGitHub/Natron/INSTALL_MACOS.md

 make
 ```

-This will create all binaries in all the subprojects folders.
+This will create all binaries in all the sub-projects folders.

 If you want to build in DEBUG mode change the qmake call to this line: